Ethical conduct and integrity

 BRL

-The Integrity Area is responsible for developing and updating a series of regulatory documents at Klabin, which establish guidelines that govern the conduct and decisions of those who interact with the Company.
-They include the Code of Conduct, Anti-Corruption Policy, Supplier Code of Conduct, Integrity Program Policy, Integrity and Ombudsman Channel Policy, Competition Policy and Trade Sanctions Policy (the latter in partnership with the Legal Area).
+The Integrity Area is responsible for coordinating the development and updating a series of Klabin's regulatory documents, which establish the guidelines that should guide the conduct and decisions of everyone who interacts with the Company.
+They include the Code of Conduct, Anti-Corruption Policy, Supplier Code of Conduct, Integrity Program Policy, Integrity and Ombudsman Channel Policy, Competition Policy and Trade Sanctions Policy, the latter in partnership with the Legal and People & Management areas, as well as other departments such as Procurement, Sales and Finance, as applicable.

-In 2024, the Integrity Area implemented the Company’s Anti-Corruption Policy, replacing the previous Anti-Corruption Manual, as well as the Trade Sanctions Policy.
+In 2024, Klabin approved a new Anti-Corruption Policy, replacing the previous Anti-Corruption Manual, as well as the Trade Sanctions Policy.
 It also revised the Integrity and Ombudsman Channel Policy.
 In accordance with the Company’s Regulatory System Policy, all integrity policies are reviewed every five years and approved by the Board of Directors.

 To promote impartiality and equity in decision making and in managing the consequences of any misconduct, the Integrity Area leads cross-functional groups composed of representatives of the Legal, People & Management and Integrity areas.
 The Integrity Area presents these groups with the results of behavioral investigations, as well as recommended disciplinary measures and action plans, for their evaluation and deliberation.